Rippleffect/device.js/README.md

     }, true);

 The second parameter to the `device.addOrientationChangeEvent` tells device.js to run the event listener immediately after adding it to the listener stack.
-If this is false then it will only be called when the size eventually changes.
+If this is false then it will only be called when the orientation eventually changes.